faizalrf/documentation/mariadb-dependencies.md

 which
 ```

-The list abve are all the packages/tools that are required by the server, some of these would alreay be in the installed os like `tar`, `which`, etc. but suggest to verify each and every one.
+The list above contains all the packages/tools that are required by the server, some of these would alreay be in the installed os like `tar`, `which`, etc. but suggest to verify each and every one.

+We have used the `sort -u` to get a unique list of dependencies and avoid duplicates from being listed because some of the dependenceis are shared by multiple RPM files.

+Using the same approach, we can find the dependencies for MaxScale RPM, unlike MariaDB tar package, the MaxScale is just one RPM file hence a simple `rpm -qpR <maxscale rpm filename>`.

+MaxScale RPM can be downloaded from <https://mariadb.com/downloads/community/maxscale/>

 ### Thanks.
 #### Faisal~